mfeemster/keysharp/README.md

 * Function objects are much slower than direct function calls due to the need to use reflection.
 So for repeated function calls, such as those involving math, it's best to use the functions directly.
 * Internally, all vk and sc related variables are treated as int, unlike AHK where some are byte and others are ushort.
 Continually casting back and forth is probably bad for performance, so everything relating to keys is made to be int across the board.
 * The `File` object is internally named `KeysharpFile` so that it doesn't conflict with `System.IO.File`.
+* If a reference to an enumerator created by a call to `obj.OwnProps()`, you must pass `true` to the call to make it return both the name and value of each returned property.
+	+ This is done implicitly when calling `obj.OwnProps()` in a `for` loop declaration based on the number of variables declared. i.e. `Name` is name only, `Name,Val` is name and value.
+	+ `ObjOwnProps()` takes an optional second argument which is a boolean.
+Passing `True` means return name and value, passing `False` or empty means return name only.

 ###	Syntax: ###
 * The syntax used in `Format()` is exactly that of `string.Format()` in C#, except with 1-based indexing.
 Traditional AHK style formatting is not supported.
 	+ Full documentation for the formatting rules can be found [here](https://learn.microsoft.com/en-us/dotnet/api/system.string.format).